al-niessner/DAWGIE/Python/dawgie/fe/README.md

 # REST API

 Describes the REST API (endpoints) that DAWGIE provides to access the data it manages.
 Inputs to the REST API are mostly if not all URL parameters.
-The outputs are always JSON.
+The outputs are JSON or text.
 The endpoints are documented as:

 ---